kopavel/KiCadLogicalSchemeSimulator/stuff/parameters.md

   - `param`: additional parameters needed for class instantiation
   - `recursive`: list of pins with explicitly enabled recursive event handling

-Parameters and class definition in Schema parameter file has priority over definition in Mapping file.
+Parameters definition in Schema parameter file has priority over definition in Mapping file.